gajeelSF/App/README.md

-# LivingTravel
+# WhereYouAt?

 Description:
-We want to compare different properties to determine which place is the most ideal place for people to stay at when they travel to different countries.
+meeting up a friend nearby

 ## User Stories

 Core:
+- [ ] Have a profile for each person
+- [ ] Create an account using Parse
+- [ ] Search other users and add them as friends
-- [ ] List properties nearby the target destination
+- [ ] Allow users to chat with each other
-- [ ] Create a map of the properties
+- [ ] Have a map showing the destination of the events and how far other members are from the event
-- [ ] Display the properties into a table for direct comparison
+- [ ] Notification when getting a message
-- [ ] Select property for more details

 Optional:
+- [ ] Search for nearby events
+- [ ] A poll function in chat channel
-- [ ] Add transportation as a factor
+- [ ] planning schedule
-- [ ] Add nearby markets as a factor
+- [ ] Setting / personalized app